 Want to whip out a selfie stick and catch the perfect shot of yourself zipping down Big Thunder Mountain Railroad?
 Well, you can't.
 The resort bans the use of selfie sticks in any of its theme parks or water parks due to concerns over safety.
 The devices aren't allowed past the security checkpoints, and if you're found with one, you have the option of turning them in to pick up as you exit the park or bringing them back to your car or hotel.

 12. The Mouse ramps up security.

-Effective April 2017, you'll have to go through security before you even hit the park: the main security checkpoint to the Magic Kingdom was moved from the front gate to the nearby Transportation and Ticket Center.
+You'll have to go through security before you even hit the park: the main security checkpoint to the Magic Kingdom was moved from the front gate to the nearby Transportation and Ticket Center.
 There, guests will have to go through metal detectors before boarding the monorail or ferry to the theme park.
 Checkpoints have also been implemented at the monorail stations at Disney's Contemporary, Grand Floridian, and Polynesian Village resorts.
 This comes after the park stepped up security in December 2015 in response to terror attacks and mass shootings, requiring guests visiting the parks on both the East and West coasts to pass through metal detectors; some are randomly chosen to undergo a secondary screening.
 You’ll also find additional local uniformed officers around property, as well as K9 units.

 13. So long, toy guns.

 Disney has halted the sale of toy guns at its stores, and guests are no longer permitted to bring toy guns, squirt guns, or toy blasters into the parks.